osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 # IdentityProvider

-APIs for getting a list of all supported identity providerss.
+APIs for getting a list of all supported identity providers.

 ## Properties